YahavMizrahi/YahavMizrahi/README.md

 ## Languages and Technologies 💻

-### Hese are some of the languages and technologies that I've used in the past and that I am currenly using :
+### These are some of the languages and technologies that I've used in the past and that I am currenly using :

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)